jcbyte/Agleki/README.md

 > Status: This project is no longer being developed or maintained

-A web app which generates non-standard maths questions, originally used for revising for A-Level Further Maths.
+Web app to generate non-standard maths questions, originally used for revising for A-Level Further Maths.

 ## Questions